 Students in the program also study institutional food management.
 Food scientists may develop ways to process, preserve, package or store food according to industry and government specifications and regulations.
 Graduates work as food scientists and food technologists in quality assurance, and they conduct research and development for food companies.
 Other career options include working for government agencies, as well as in restaurant and food service management.
 A student desiring to enter both of these programs should have a strong background in the physical and biological sciences as the scientific disciplines are emphasized.
 A variety of research, internship and leadership experiences are available through the Marilyn Magaram Center for Food Science, Nutrition and Dietetics and the Student Dietetics and Food Science Association (SDFSA).

 The department is accredited by the American Association of Family and Consumer Sciences (AAFCS).
 The Didactic Program in Dietetics and the Dietetic Internship are accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics (AND).
-The Child and Family Studies Center is accredited by the National Academy of Early Childhood Education Programs (NAEYC).
+The Child and Family Studies Center is accredited by the National Association for the Education of Young Children (NAEYC).
 The Interior Design program is accredited by the Council for Interior Design Accreditation (CIDA).